 This dish is quite rich, so it pairs best with simple, fresh vegetables.
 Steamed peas or broccoli are classic choices that add colour and freshness to the plate.

 For a sharper contrast to cut through the gravy, try pickled red cabbage or sliced pickled beetroot.
-A slice of crusty bread with butter is also good for soaking up any extra sauce.
+A slice of crusty bread with butter is also good for soaking up extra sauce.

 How Long Will This Keep?